yehorkhod/faq-assistant/README.md

 ## Project Structure📂
 * requirements.txt: Lists all the dependencies required for the project.
 * .env: Configuration file holding secrets such as OpenAI API key and PostgreSQL connection details.
-* index/: Directory where the vector store is placed.
+* index/: Directory where the vector store will be stored.
 * documents_load.py: Script to install data and create the vector store in the index directory.
 * model.py: The core of the project, where the Language Model (LLM) chain is constructed.
 * chat_to_json_parser.py: Contains functions to dump a list of messages into a JSON format.